 The intestine is brought out through the incision in the scales and two stay sutures (the blue sutures) are placed to allow gentle handling and placement.
 An incision has been made into the intestine and some of the dry and hard fecal material is being removed with a hemostat.

 There is so much impacted stool in this intestine that we need a sterile spoon to scoop it out.
 We spend 30 minutes of this procedure scooping stool out of intestines.

 This is the appearance of the inner lining of the intestines (called the mucosa) after all the feces have been removed.
 It is inflamed and fragile, and is a major part of why this snake is ill.

 This case illustrates the importance of proper husbandry and observation.
-If this snake had been kept in an enclosure with adequate humidity and temperature there is less of a chance that this problem would have occurred.
+If these snakes had been kept in an enclosure with adequate humidity and temperature there is less of a chance that this problem would have occurred.